-Florida is notorious for large numbers of car accidents.
+Florida is notorious for large numbers of accidents, and that’s where car accident law firms come in.
 Between heavy traffic and reckless drivers, the Sunshine State poses a significant risk of motor vehicle crashes.
 Major cities like Miami see incredible traffic surges during the fall and winter, when seasonal citizens and tourists visit to escape harsh Northern winters.
 This year, the National Safety Council (NSC) predicts that Florida will see its deadliest driving year since 2007.

 Measuring Florida’s Traffic Fatalities